Halle Berry praised for nude photo of herself drinking wine on balcony

 The burgundy gown, which features a high-neck mesh bodice with hand-embroidered red and green flowers, “holds meaning and [will] forever be a reminder that all things are possible”, the actor said in an Instagram post.

 Berry presented the award for Best Actress at the 2023 Oscars to Michelle Yeoh, who became the first Asian woman to win the award.
-Yeoh won for her role in Everything, Everywhere All At Once.
+Yeoh won for her role in Everything Everywhere All At Once.

 Join our commenting forum